-- Proactively begin sales process three months prior to market tender. - Proprietary Chubb assessment to analyse an organization's risk profile. - Direct engagement between client and Chubb underwriting.
+- Proactively begin sales process three months prior to market tender. - Proprietary Chubb assessment to analyze an organization's risk profile. - Direct engagement between client and Chubb underwriting.

+Why is Cyber Important?
+Exposures by Industry Small Businesses Middle Market Large Businesses Key Selling Points Cyber Services Coverage Appetite

 Large Businesses

-Captives
+3 Captives

-Managing cyber risk within a captive is becoming increasingly relevant for multinational companies that find a combination of risk transfer and risk retention meaningful.
+Managing cyber risk within a captive is becoming increasingly relevant for multinational companies that find a combin tion of risk transfer and risk retention meaningful.
 Captives are becoming a common solution to maintain adequate but manageable premiums, or to carve out local policy deductibles into a consolidated structure.

 A captive can also provide more comprehensive coverage than what is available in the commercial insurance market for the parent company.
 This allows a company to gain an understanding of its exposures and to capture loss information so that an insurer or reinsurer will then be able to take on the risk at an appropriate limit and premium.

 Why

-- Optimise risk transfer
+- Optimize risk transfer

 - Provide diversification

-- · Act as incubator
+- Act as incubator

 - Access to add-on services

 How

 - Various structures possible

 - Small primary/large deductible layers

 - Quota share of large programs

 - Peril specific

 Challenges

 - Uncertainty/ understanding exposure

 - Pricing of retention layer

 - Aggregation with other lines